isogeo/doc-admin/en/features/documentation/md_xlsxexport.md

 It can help to :

 * generate a support to facilitate contributions from intern staff members (metadata parties for instance), a filter can be used in the spreadsheet ;
-* help track the cataloguing projet ;
+* help track the cataloging projet ;
-* relay internally to allow off-line consulttions ;
+* relay internally to allow off-line consultations ;
 * generate a backup.

 ## How to use